kirill-grouchnikov/aurora/docs/theming/skins/overview.md

 <img alt="Nebula Brick Wall" src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/theming/skins/nebulabrickwall.png" width="350" height="280">
 </p>

-The first passes a light silver scheme as the window chrome accent, while the second passes an orange scheme as the window chrome accent.
-This particular accented skin family uses the window chrome accent on the root pane border, the title pane and the menu bar - while maintaining the overall consistency of its visual "language", such as decoration painter, fill painter, color scheme for active controls in the main UI area, etc.
+The first passes light silver color tokens as the window chrome accent, while the second passes orange tokens as the window chrome accent.
+This particular accented skin family uses the window chrome accent on the root pane border, the title pane and the menu bar - while maintaining the overall consistency of its visual "language", such as decoration painter, surface painter, color tokens for active controls in the main UI area, etc.

 ### Sample code to work with Aurora skins